 That’s not, however, to say that I can really recommend them to players today.
 In addition to quality prose, they’re also loaded with old-school annoyances: a two-word parser (in their original incarnation; the parser at least was updated in later releases); mazes every time you turn around; endless rinse-and-repeat learning by death; and always that brutal four-item inventory limit.
 They were damn impressive games in their time, but they don’t quite manage to transcend it.
 Fortunately, there were lots more adventures still to come from Level 9.

-In which spirit: by the end of 1982, Level 9 had, thanks to the magic of A-Code, leaped from the Nasom onto the Sinclair ZX81, the Sinclair Spectrum, and the BBC Micro, ready to ride a full-on adventuring craze that would sweep Britain over the next few years.
+In which spirit: by the end of 1982, Level 9 had, thanks to the magic of A-Code, leaped from the Nasom onto the Sinclair Spectrum and the BBC Micro, ready to ride a full-on adventuring craze that would sweep Britain over the next few years.
 We’ll start to talk about the new machines that would enable that — including the latter two in the list above — next time.